28/NoteworthyII/README.md

 	- Enabled: Sounds effects are played.
 	- Disabled: Sounds effects are not played.
 - Settings page - Interface/AddOns/Noteworthy II (Performance):
-  - Chat logging: Disabling will prevent chat log copying but MIGHT improve performance
+  - Chat logging: Disabling will prevent chat log copying but should improve performance
 	- Enabled: Enables copying of chat logs using message filters.
 	- Disabled: Disables message filters required for copy chat logs feature.
+  - Undo: Disabling will prevent undoing note changes but should improve performance
+	- Enabled: Enables the Undo button and undo feature - revert any change made on any note type.
+	- Disabled: The undo button and undo feature will not work (Nothing will happen when the button is pressed).
 - Settings page - Interface/AddOns/Noteworthy II(Buttons):
   - Minimap button checkbox: Show minimap toggle button
 	- Enabled: Enables a minimap button to toggle the notepad window.